Widely considered a reliable and durable aircraft, the Mitchell was operated in every theater of the Second World War.

-Developed from the NA-40 attack bomber, the B-25 twin-engine aircraft first took flight in 1940 and was used during World War II—one of America’s most famous airplanes during this conflict.
-It was the type used by Gen. Jimmy Doolittle for the Tokyo Raid on April 18, 1942.
-The B-25J is an improved H version with an overhauled nose, alternate armament and restored co-pilot’s seat with dual flight controls.
-With the addition of what was known as a strafer nose, many of the B-25J aircraft were used in strafing missions—low-lying ground attacks.
+Named the Mitchell after the late General Billy Mitchell who led the push for American air power, the B-25 Mitchell first took flight in 1940 and became one of most well known planes in World War II.
+The B-25J is an improvement of the H version with an overhauled nose, alternate armament and restored co-pilot’s seat with dual flight controls.
+With the addition of what was known as a strafer nose, many of the B-25J aircraft were used in strafing missions—low-level ground attacks.
 Production of these aircraft ended in 1945 after 4,400 had been built.

 Serial Number: 44-86772